renovatebot/renovate/docs/usage/configuration-options.md

 !!! warning
     Storing the Renovate configuration in a `package.json` file is deprecated and support may be removed in the future.

-When renovating a repository, Renovate will try to detect the configuration files in the order listed above, and stop after the first one is found.
+When renovating a repository, Renovate tries to detect the configuration files in the order listed above, and stops after the first one is found.

 Renovate always uses the config from the repository's default branch, even if that configuration specifies multiple `baseBranches`.
 Renovate does not read/override the config from within each base branch if present.